The White Heather Club

-The White Heather Club was a BBC TV Scottish variety show that ran on and off from 7 May 1958 to 11 April 1968.
+The White Heather Club is a Scottish variety show that ran on and off from 7 May 1958 to 11 April 1968.

 History

 It was an early evening BBC television programme.
 It started at 6.20, and Jimmy Shand composed a melody "The Six Twenty Twostep" as the theme tune.
 This was usually followed by Andy Stewart singing "Come in, come in, it's nice to see you...."
 The show always ended with Andy Stewart and the cast singing, "Haste ye Back":

 Haste ye back, we loue you dearly, call again you're welcome here.

 May your days be free from sorrow, and your friends be ever near.

 May the paths o'er which you wander, be to you a joy each day.

 Haste ye back we loue you dearly, haste ye back on friendship's way.

 Robert Wilson, who in 1957 had been leading The White Heather Group, was an early presenter of the club and recorded with them.
 The show was so successful that in the early 1960s there was a company touring Scottish theatres, containing many of the performers.
 The show was broadcast from Glasgow, at that time the only large TV studio in Scotland, and produced by Iain MacFadyen, who went on to become the Head of Light Entertainment for BBC Scotland.
 By the Spring 1961 the series was given a wider audience when the series started broadcasting across the UK.

 During the same period (1957–68) a New Year's Eve television programme, also called The White Heather Club, was used to herald in the Hogmanay celebrations.
 The show contained many of the same performers plus special guests such as Jimmy Logan and Stanley Baxter in comedy sketches.
 From 1957 to 1963 there was another programme called The Kilt is My Delight, along similar lines.